HIPAA Physical Security

 Facility Access Control Assessment

-Evaluation of locks, badges, visitor management, and restricted area protections.
+Review of your locks, badges, visitor logs, and restricted areas.

 Workstation Security Review